What to Expect from Average Boat Insurance Prices (with Examples)

-Same story with boat insurance.
-You hope you never fall out of the chairlift or trip while running but using the bar and tying your laces are both good ways to help ensure (so to speak) that doesn’t happen.
+Same story for boat insurance.
+You hope you never fall out of the chairlift or trip while running, but using the bar and tying your laces are both good ways to help ensure (so to speak) that doesn't happen.

-The general rule of thumb when it comes to calculating average boat insurance prices is that you’ll pay about 1.5% of the value of your boat in annual rates.
+The general rule of thumb when it comes to calculating average boat insurance cost is that you'll pay about 1.5% of the value of your boat in annual rates.

-And for the $2 million yacht, you’re looking at around $30,000 a year.
-(Sorry, but multi-million dollar yachts are expensive to insure, that’s just the way it is.)
+- For the $2 million yacht, you're looking at around $30,000 a year.
+(Sorry, but multi-million dollar yachts are expensive to insure, that's just the way it is).

-But those numbers are just to give you a frame of reference because there are many factors that can impact your boat insurance cost, and don’t worry, many of these factors actually lower the price you’ll pay for marine insurance.
+These numbers are just to give you a frame of reference because there are many factors that can impact how much your boat insurance is going to cost.
+Don't worry, many of these factors actually lower the price you'll pay for marine insurance.

 Shop Around for the Best Boat Insurance

-Most leading providers of home and auto insurance also provide boat insurance (often referred to as personal watercraft insurance).
+Most leading providers of home and auto insurance also provide boat insurance (including Geico, Progressive and Allstate).

 What Factors Affect Average Boat Insurance Pricing?

-There are a lot of things that can make the cost of your boat insurance go up, but there are also plenty of ways you can get lower boat insurance prices, too.
+There are a lot of things that can make the cost of your boat insurance go up, but there are also plenty of ways you can get lower boat insurance prices.

-Let’s look at a few of the most common factors that affect boat insurance rates.
+Let's look at a few of the most common factors that affect average boat insurance cost and rates.

 The more years you spend without having a boating accident or citation, the less you'll pay for boat insurance.
 It's also a good idea to be a safe boater just for the merits of avoiding bodily injury and property damage, of course.